dolium/universe/PROFESSOR_AVAILABILITY_FEATURE.md

   - Dark theme styling consistent with the rest of the site
   - Search input for finding professors
   - Dropdown filter for selecting specific professors
+  - Day-of-week filter dropdown
   - Dynamic table that displays all columns from the Google Sheet
   - Responsive design for mobile devices
   - Filter count showing "X of Y entries displayed"
-  - German language labels (Stundenplan, Professor suchen, etc.)
+  - German language labels

 ### 5. Navigation (`templates/base.html`)
-- Added "Timetable" link to the main navigation menu
+- Added "Professor Availability" link to the main navigation menu
+- Removed "Notes" navigation item

 ## Features

-### Search & Filter
+- **Professor Dropdown**: Select a specific professor to filter availability
+- **Day Dropdown**: Filter by specific day of the week
 - **Search Bar**: Type to search for professors by name (case-insensitive)
 - **Professor Dropdown**: Select a specific professor to filter the timetable
 - **Reset Button**: Clear all filters and show all entries